 If malpractice is discovered after a candidate has signed a declaration this will be reported to the Awarding Body.
+This includes where AI misuse has been detected or suspected by the centre.

 b) Externally Marked Examinations

 If a member of staff suspects a candidate of malpractice during an externally marked examination, the candidate will be informed and an investigation will be undertaken by the Exams Officer.